HomeEuropeBelarusPolotsk sights

 St. Sophia Cathedral in Polotsk (Belarus)

-This Orthodox cathedral is the first stone building erected in Belarus, as well as a monument of architecture.
-It was built in the 11th century in the Byzantine style, over the centuries it has been repeatedly rebuilt and survives in the Baroque architectural style.
+It was built in the 11th century in the Byzantine style, over the centuries it was repeatedly rebuilt and has reached our days in the Baroque architectural style.

 Red Bridge